dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

  Gibraltar
 ```

-But that is one pattern per depth, it cannot be unioned inside a single
-`GRAPH_TABLE`, and it returns France itself because nothing stops the walk
+That is one pattern per depth, and it returns France itself, because nothing
-revisiting a vertex — the standard's `TRAIL` and `ACYCLIC` modifiers, which
+stops the walk revisiting a vertex — `TRAIL` and `ACYCLIC`, the standard's way
-exist to say "don't do that", aren't implemented either.

-So the honest summary is that PG 19 ships the declaration layer and
+of saying "don't do that", arrive with the quantifiers.
+So for reachability,
-fixed-length pattern matching.
-Reachability, shortest paths and transitive
+shortest paths and transitive closure, keep reaching for `WITH RECURSIVE`,
-closure — the questions people actually reach for a graph language to answer
-— still belong to `WITH RECURSIVE`, which has handled them since PG 8.4 and
+which has answered those questions since PostgreSQL 8.4 and is not going
-which I used for exactly this dataset in the [PG 11–18
+anywhere.
+It is what I used on this very dataset in the [PG 11–18
-round-up](/blog/2026/07/sql-improvements-in-postgresql-1118-a-personal-selection/).
+round-up](/blog/2026/07/sql-improvements-in-postgresql-1118-a-personal-selection/):
-That map of everywhere you can drive from France in four hops is a recursive
+that map of everywhere you can drive from France in four hops is a recursive
-CTE, and in PostgreSQL 19 it still has to be.

-None of which makes this a bad first cut.
-It is a substantial amount of
-catalog and parser infrastructure — five new system catalogs — landing with
-a conservative, review-friendly feature set, which after the `MERGE
-PARTITIONS` story above looks like exactly the right instinct.
-Oracle 23ai
-shipped SQL/PGQ first; PostgreSQL now has the standard's foundations, and
-the quantifiers are the obvious next patch.
+CTE, and a good one.

+### Why this is the right amount to ship

+It would be easy to read "no variable-length paths" as PGQ arriving
+half-finished.
+I would read it the other way round.

+What landed is the part that is tedious, invasive and hard to change later:
+five new system catalogs, a parser that understands the full pattern grammar,
+name and label resolution, permission checks that defer to the base tables,
+and a rewriter that turns a matched pattern into an ordinary plan.
+None of
+that is glamorous, and all of it is load-bearing.
+Variable-length paths are a
+genuinely hard planning problem — you are asking the optimizer to cost a
+recursive walk — and they are much better attempted on top of a settled
+foundation than alongside one.

+That ordering is a choice, and it is the same one visible in the `MERGE
+PARTITIONS` story earlier: get the semantics right, ship the part you are sure
+of, leave the hard part for when it can be done properly.
+It is what a release
+process looks like when the engineers decide what is ready, rather than a
+calendar or a feature-comparison table.
+Oracle 23ai shipped SQL/PGQ first, and
+PostgreSQL is not racing it.

+What you get today is real: property graphs are declared over tables you
+already have, cost nothing to maintain, and let you write a pattern instead of
+a join chain — with the standard's syntax, so what you learn now is what you
+will use later.
+The rest builds on this, one release at a time.
+That is how
+PostgreSQL has always gotten where it is going, and it is why the pieces still
+fit together twenty years on.

 ---